 Koloa home prices are not only among the most expensive in Hawaii, but Koloa real estate also consistently ranks among the most expensive in America.

-Koloa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Koloa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Koloa is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Koloa who work in food service (16.31%), maintenance occupations (13.82%), and sales jobs (11.75%).
+There are especially a lot of people living in Koloa who work in food service (16.31%), maintenance occupations (13.82%), and sales jobs (11.76%).

 Of important note, Koloa is also a town of artists.
 Koloa has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Koloa’s character.